Samalayuca dune fields

-The Samalayuca dune fields, more traditionally known as Los Médanos (the dunes), or more recently referenced as Médanos de Samalayuca are a series of large but separated fields of sand dunes located in the northern part of the Mexican state of Chihuahua.
+The Samalayuca dune fields, also known as Los Médanos (The Dunes), or Médanos de Samalayuca are a series of large but separated fields of sand dunes located in the northern part of the Mexican state of Chihuahua.

-The dune fields are scattered over a wide expanse of desert to the south, southwest, and southeast of Ciudad Juárez.
-The dune fields are located in a 2000 km2 area known as the Samalayuca Desert.
+The Samalayuca dune fields are scattered over a wide expanse of desert to the south, southwest, and southeast of Ciudad Juárez.
+The dune fields are located in a 2000 sq km area known as the Samalayuca Desert.

 The Samalayuca Desert and its dune fields are part of the much larger Chihuahua Desert region.

 The best-known portion of the Samalayuca dune fields lies in and around the village of Samalayuca.
 These dune fields are the most noticeable because they lie across the much-traveled north-south route between Chihuahua City and El Paso del Norte.